Axway/api-builder-docs/content/en/docs/Plugins/Base64.md

  | --- | ----- |
  | baz | banana |

-NON-ISSUE: It'd be nice to catch informal contractions as a style issue.

 NON-ISSUE: It'd be nice to catch broken [anchor links](#methodz).

 ISSUE: tabby	tab